makermaking/nullVOC/README.md

 - Screw 2x M3x8 BHCS on the bottom of the plenum to attach the fan.
 ![](images/fan_screws.jpg)

-**If you simply want to run the fan cable directly, ignore the following two steps and print the next file, which will allow you to insert the cable and then fit it into the same hole where the JST connector goes.**
+**If you simply want to run the fan cable directly, ignore the following two steps and print (this file)[beta1/STLs/Dummy cover (optional).stl], which will allow you to insert the cable and then fit it into the same hole where the JST connector goes.**

 - Solder the two fan wires to the JST-XH connector, paying attention to the polarity (Included an image for reference).
 ![](images/jst_soldered.jpg)